1. LASIK causes dry eye

 • LASIK affects the accuracy of intraocular pressure measurements,(4) exposing patients to risk of vision loss from undiagnosed glaucoma.

 • Like the general population, LASIK patients will develop cataracts.
 Calculation of intraocular lens power for cataract surgery is inaccurate after LASIK.(5) This may result in poor vision following cataract surgery and exposes patients to increased risk of repeat surgeries.
 Ironically, steroid drops routinely prescribed after LASIK may hasten the onset of cataracts.
-A study presented in 2015 found that people who have undergone LASIK have cataract surgery six years sooner than people who have not had LASIK.
+In 2015, researchers reported that people who've had Lasik are having cataract surgery approximately 10 years earlier, on average, than people with the same axial lengths of the eye who have not had Lasik, and about 15 years earlier, on average, than the general population.
+Another study presented in 2015 found that people who have undergone LASIK have cataract surgery six years sooner than people who have not had LASIK.

 • Research demonstrates persistent decrease in corneal keratocyte density after LASIK.(6) These cells are vital to the function of the cornea.
 Ophthalmologists have speculated that this loss might lead to delayed post-LASIK ectasia.

 5. Bilateral simultaneous LASIK is not in patients’ best interest